 We offer multiple clubs and other development and leadership opportunities which may benefit students in their future career choices, such as Medical Society, Dissection Club, Feminism Society, and roles such as Peer Mentor, House Captain, Subject Lead and becoming part of the Head Girl team.

 What if the traditional university route isn’t right for me?

 Our Career provision delivers more than advice about university courses; we work with students to explore options for those students who don’t feel university is right for them.
 Undertaking voluntary work abroad, embarking on an apprenticeship or direct entry to employment may be the appropriate next step for some students.

 We consider the needs of all students with our Careers programme, occasionally considering specialist provision, training courses or volunteering opportunities for students with SEN or additional needs.

-UCAS information can be found below as downloadable documents.
 For further information on our Careers programme, please contact our Careers Lead, Miss Phoenix.